usnistgov/MUD-PD/README.md

     <li>Future feature not yet enabled.
 Eventually to filter communication to only that "between" selected devices or any packets to/from "either" device but not necessarily between both</li>
     <li>Limit list of packets in communication box to the selected number</li>
   </ol>

-   A. Connect to existing database

-   B. Create and (re)initialize database

-   C. Import capture file

-   D. Generate MUD file

-   E. Generate device report

-   F. Box containing list of imported capture files

-   G. Box containing list of local devices active on network during traffic captures

-   H. Box containing list of communication within selected capture files

-   I. Inspect selected imported capture file

-   J. Toggle communication view to north/south (external), east/west (internal), or unfiltered traffic

-   K. Future feature not yet enabled.
-Eventually to filter communication to only that "between" selected devices or any packets to/from "either" device but not necessarily between both

-   L. Limit list of packets in communication box to the selected number

 1. Create your first database:
    ![Create Database Button](/data/images/mudpd_main_create.png)